Gary Pavela, Co-founder

 In addition to serving as an AIS tutor, Justin works as a civilian attorney for the United States Army Medical Research and Materiel Command, where he advises the Army on the development of regulated medical products and biotechnology.
 He lives in Maryland with his wife, two daughters, and two cocker spaniels.

-Greg Pavela: AIS Leadership Team
+Greg Pavela: AIS Tutor and Leadership Team

 Gregory Pavela is a Senior Tutor with Academic Integrity Seminar.
 He has a Ph.D. in Sociology from the University of Florida and an undergraduate degree from the University of Virginia.
 While at Florida, Greg tutored for multiple sociology classes and served as a staff member with the UF Honor Code administration.
 Greg also served as a student representative on the College Faculty Council and was co-President of the Florida Society of Social Sciences.